deawyk/deawyk.github.io/_pages/projects.md

 I typically spend ~1-2 weeks on personal projects.
 (My bandwidth for longer projects is strictly reserved for work).
 The ideation process is spontaneous, usually when curiosity and a learning opportunity align.

-I veer toward people and customer-focused problems that often deal with dense subjects and vague answers.
+I veer toward people/customer-focused problems that often deal with dense subjects and vague answers.
 Through the process I've learnt to appreciate the grind through the ambiguity.

 <div style="text-align: left">